ProQuestionAsker/ProQuestionAsker.github.io/content/portfolio/Seattle_Dogs.md

 There are 6 licensed dogs in Seattle named Rover!

-Conclusions
+Conclusions {#conclusions}
 -----------

 -   Dogs are basically everywhere in Seattle, but are most highly concentrated closer to the center of the city rather than on bordering neighborhoods.

 -   Regardless of apartment-living, Seattle-ites are big fans of big dogs throughout the city.

 -   The highest dog to human ratio is found in the Ballard to Crown Hill area, with nearly 1 dog per 10 people.

 -   Generally, Seattle would be a great place to be a dog sitter or walker.
 To increase the likelihood of finding customers, I'd suggest being open to walking or pet-sitting large dogs where possible.

 -   For a company like Rover.com which aims to connect dog-parents to dog sitters and walkers, I'd recommend providing this type of city-wide breakdown to potential sitters.
 I'd also suggest reaching out to large-dog owners to investigate their interest in becoming a sitter of other large dogs.

 *Without both sitter and user data from Rover.com, I am unable to make recommendations regarding the best neighborhood to become a dog sitter.*